baffou/PhaseLAB/doc/Sphinx/docs/source/classes/ImageEM/methods/Jones.rst

         <p class="title">Description</p>

     The Jones function models the application of polarizers and wave plates to the image, with a Jones matrix formalism.
-For a given E field :math:`E = (E_x, E_y)`, the new E field :math:`E'` reads
+For a given electric field :math:`E = (E_x, E_y)`, the new field :math:`E'` reads

     .. math::